ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Properties.
 The default values for each property below represent a configuration that can be implemented over TCP.
-If these default values are used and TCP is not supported by a Transport Services system, then an application using the default set of Properties might not succeed in establishing a connection.
-Using the same default values for independent Transport Services implementations can be beneficial when applications are ported between different implementations/platforms, even if this default could lead to a connection failure when TCP is not available.
+If these default values are used and TCP is not supported by a Transport Services system, then an application using the default set of Properties might not succeed in establishing a Connection.
+Using the same default values for independent Transport Services systems can be beneficial when applications are ported between different implementations/platforms, even if this default could lead to a Connection failure when TCP is not available.
 If default values other than those suggested below are used, it is RECOMMENDED to clearly document any differences.